Grey DeLisle

 Grey DeLisle (/də'laɪl/; born Erin Grey Van Oosbree; August 24, 1973), sometimes credited as Grey DeLisle-Griffin or Grey Griffin, is an American voice actress, comedian, and singer-songwriter.
-As a voice actress DeLisle is highly adept in both comedy and drama and is known for various roles in animated productions and video games.
-Her best known roles are Daphne Blake in the Scooby-Doo franchise since the year 2000, Emily Elizabeth Howard in Clifford the Big Red Dog, Lorraine "Lor" MacQuarrie in The Weekenders, Vicky the Babysitter and her sister Tootie in The Fairly OddParents, Miranda in W.I.T.C.H., Kimiko Tohomiko in Xiaolin Showdown, Mandy in The Grim Adventures of Billy & Mandy, Sam Manson on Danny Phantom, Shrinking Rae and Monster Girl in Invincible, Ming Hua in The Legend of Korra and especially Azula in Avatar: The Last Airbender.
-Although her work in Japanese anime hasn't been extensive, she is best known for being the english dub voice of Tomoe in Afro Samurai: Resurrection, Setsu Oiwa in When Marnie Was There and Taeko's Mother in Only Yesterday.
+Her voice roles include Daphne Blake in the Scooby-Doo franchise since 2000, Emily Elizabeth Howard in Clifford the Big Red Dog, Lorraine "Lor" MacQuarrie in The Weekenders, Vicky the Babysitter and her sister Tootie in The Fairly OddParents, Miranda in W.I.T.C.H., Kimiko Tohomiko in Xiaolin Showdown, Mandy in The Grim Adventures of Billy & Mandy, Frances "Frankie" Foster in Foster's Home for Imaginary Friends, Sam Manson on Danny Phantom, Shrinking Rae and Monster Girl in Invincible, Ming Hua in The Legend of Korra, and Azula in Avatar: The Last Airbender.
+In anime, she provided the English dub voice of Tomoe in Afro Samurai: Resurrection, Setsu Oiwa in When Marnie Was There and Taeko's Mother in Only Yesterday.

 On September 27, 2018, she released her debut comedy act, titled My First Comedy Special.
 On November 10, 2019, The Simpsons producers announced that DeLisle would replace Russi Taylor as the voice of Martin Prince and Sherri and Terri, after Taylor's death in July 2019.
+DeLisle was one of the winners of the Grammy Award for Best Traditional Folk Album for being one of the contributing musical artists for the compilation album Beautiful Dreamer in 2005.
 In 2022, she was nominated for the Children's and Family Emmy Award for Outstanding Voice Performance in an Animated Program for her work on The Loud House.

 Early life

-DeLisle was born in Fort Ord, California, to truck driver George Van Oosbree and singer Joanna Ruth, and grew up in a Mexican-American household.
+DeLisle was born on August 24, 1973, in Fort Ord, California, to truck driver George Van Oosbree and singer Joanna Ruth, and grew up in a Mexican-American household.
 She has described herself as "a 75% white woman raised by my Mexican grandma".
 Her parents separated when she was young.
 She has two brothers.
 DeLisle's mother became a born-again Pentecostal when she was eleven and she was later raised by her maternal grandmother, Eva Flores, a vocalist who performed with salsa musician Tito Puente.
-She credits her father's love of country music as the biggest influence on her musical taste.
+DeLisle has named her father's love of country music as the biggest influence on her musical taste.
 She attended Chula Vista High School in the same graduating class as Mario Lopez.
 In her late teens, she started singing old gospel tunes, and entered the world of comedy on the advice of a friend.
 In her comedy routine, DeLisle imitated voices.
 Her impressions earned the attention of a casting director and she was advised to take up voice acting.
 At this time, she went back to her musical ambitions but also took classes in voice-overs.
 She soon began working with talent agent Sandy Schnarr.